Last updated on September 13th, 2021 at 10:05 am

-Travel trailers are an affordable and versatile form of RVing that allows the whole family room to relax and enjoy each other’s company.
+Travel trailers are an affordable and versatile form of RVing providing the whole family room to relax and enjoy each other’s company.
 However, these rigs are prone to shaking and rocking, no matter the make and model.

-While a travel trailer that rocks is usually easier to diagnose, there can be several reasons why a travel trailer might shake.
+While a rocking travel trailer is usually easy to diagnose, there can be several reasons why a travel trailer might be shaking.
 These rigs are supported by a single point (the tongue jack) and tires, which are just rubber balloons.
-When you think of your rig less like a house and more like a car, it makes sense why your travel trailer is shaking!
+When you think of your rig less like a house and more like a car, it makes sense why your travel trailer is shaking.

 When parked, your trailer is primarily supported by the tongue jack, the piece of equipment on the front of your rig that you can raise and lower in order to hitch up your rig.
 These jacks are absolutely necessary and important for safe and secure towing of your rig.